Probing Strange Dark Matter through $f$-mode Oscillations of Neutron Stars with Hyperons and Quark Matter: Model Description and Formalism

 To prevent the immediate collapse of the star due to the Bose-Einstein condensation of bosonic S particles, we introduced a positive density-dependent mass shift for these particles.
 This mass shift also effectively accounts for interactions between baryonic matter and DM.
 As a result, all baryons in $\beta$-equilibrated NS matter acquire an effective mass ($m_i^* = m_i - S_i$) and an effective chemical potential ($\mu^*_i = \mu_i - V_i$), where $S_i$ and $V_i$ represent the scalar and vector potentials, respectively.
 The scalar potential for the S particles corresponds to their mass shift; thus, their effective mass reads

 where we assumed the mass shift of S increases linearly with the baryon density for our initial exploration \cite{Shahrbaf:2022upc}.
-Here, the vacuum mass of the S particle ($m_S$), the baryon density ($n_b$), and the nuclear saturation density ($n_0 = 0.16 fm^{-3}$) are key parameters.
-The mass shift is governed by the constant parameter $x$, which varies between 0.03 and 0.1 according to our initial investigation \cite{Shahrbaf:2022upc}.
-This parameter represents the positive slope of the mass shift and quantifies the coupling strength of DM to baryons.
+Here, the vacuum mass of the S particle ($m_S$), the baryon density ($n_b$), and the nuclear saturation density ($n_0 = 0.16 fm^{-3}$) are key parameters. {The parameter $x$, which controls the density dependence of the S mass, is varied in the range $0.03 \leq x \leq 0.10$.
+This interval is directly determined from the scan of the $(m_S,x)$ parameter space performed in \cite{Shahrbaf:2022upc}, where the constraints from nuclear physics, NS, and cosmological stability (summarized in Fig.~8 of that paper) restrict the phenomenologically viable values of $x$ for the DM motivated mass range of the S to approximately this interval.} This parameter represents the positive slope of the mass shift and quantifies the coupling strength of DM to baryons.

 Recent investigations into NSs and dense nuclear matter indicate that quantum chromodynamics (QCD) matter undergoes a rapid stiffening above saturation density, progressing more strongly than in purely hadronic descriptions \citep{Kojo:2024ejq}.
 While unambiguous observational evidence for deconfined QM in a realistic EOS is still lacking, theoretical studies have demonstrated that post-merger GWs could provide a discriminating signature between scenarios with and without deconfinement \citep{Fujimoto:2022xhv}.
 Furthermore, several works have argued that GW observations, together with signals from core-collapse supernovae, NS mergers, and accreting NSs, are likely to be influenced by the occurrence of a phase transition to QM \citep{Bauswein:2018bma, Most:2018eaw, Weih:2019xvw, Bauswein:2022vtq, Largani:2023kjx}.
 In addition, a peak in the squared speed of sound of QCD matter has been linked to the onset of the phase transition to deconfined quark matter \cite{Satz:1998kg, Magas:2003wi, Castorina:2008vu, Braun-Munzinger:2014lba, Fukushima:2020cmk, Marczenko:2022jhl}.
 Taken together, these results strongly suggest that a transition to deconfined QM in the interior of compact stars may be unavoidable.